Three Equals for four trombones, WoO 30: Equal voices

 Such designations have often been translated and understood as "equal voices", but the wide variety of music answering to this description shows that these labels are often inadequate or even quite misleading.
 The multiplicity of Latin phrases used to describe the various voice parts of polyphonic medieval music became associated with modern voice types of treble, alto, tenor and bass.

 The terms mentioned above came into use during the development of plainchant, which was sung to a single melody or cantus held by the tenor (from Lat. tenere, 'to hold'.)
 As polyphonic music developed, a second voice above the cantus was termed the contratenor.
 The third part was the triplum (the 'third' voice up from the tenor part, the modern 'treble').

 By the 15th century the highest musical line was named discantus (whence modern 'descant'), or superius, 'highest': and the contratenor developed into the medium-high contratenor altus (hence modern 'countertenor' and 'alto') and the lower contratenor bassus, or modern bass.
 These terms are applied to music for any mix or range of voices, both a voce piena and a voce equale.

-Aurelio Virgiliano ("Il Dolcimeo"): Nuova Intravolatura di Tromboni per Sonarli in Concerto (c.
+Aurelio Virgiliano ("Il Dolcimeo"): Nuova Intavolatura di Tromboni per Sonarli in Concerto (c.
 1600).
 The first diagrammatic representation of trombone positions.

 For music written for e.g. men's voices, or trombones, a certain amount of re-distribution of the full-range harmony was necessary.
 For most of the early fifteenth-century, French chanson repertory for equal voices – whether in two, three or four voices – the discantus and tenor occupy ranges separated by about a fifth.
 The contratenor will then be in the same range as the tenor; and the triplum, if there is one, will be in the same range as the discantus.

 In the sixteenth century a self-conscious and systematic distinction began to be drawn between conventional, full-range musical textures and those with equal-voiced textures.
 Treatises by music theoreticians such as Pietro Aron, Nicola Vicentino, Gioseffo Zarlino, Thomas Morley, and not least the "monstrous" El melopeo y maestro by Pietro Cerone all contain remarks on writing for equal voices.